 - Sample filtration and wicking: The sample pad filters the test sample and facilitates its migration through the test strip via capillary action.

-- Sample and conjugate interaction: The conjugate pad contains labelled reagents that specifically interact with the target analyte present in the sample.
+- Sample and conjugate interaction: The conjugate pad contains labeled reagents that specifically interact with the target analyte present in the sample.

 - Target analyte capture: The nitrocellulose membrane captures and immobilizes the target analyte or its specific antibodies at the test line, enabling its detection.

-- Signal generation and interpretation: The presence of the target analyte is indicated by a visible signal, such as a coloured line, at the test line.
-The control line validates the proper functioning of the test.
+- Signal generation and interpretation: The presence of the target analyte is indicated by a visible signal, such as a colored line, at the test line.
+The control line validates the test’s proper functioning.

-- Fluid management and waste collection: The absorbent pad ensures the proper flow rate of the sample and labelled conjugates and collects excess fluid, preventing backward flow and contamination.
+- Fluid management and waste collection: The absorbent pad ensures the proper flow rate of the sample and labeled conjugates and collects excess fluid, preventing backward flow and contamination.

 Conclusion